OperationSpark/shoutout/README.md

 ## Icons
 Icons serve an important place in web design.
 They help users navigate without using text links and help enrich interfaces without taking up a lot of space.

+# Lesson
+In the following lesson you'll edit the HTML and CSS to change the look of the app.

+## What is Ionic, and where does it fit?
+Ionic is an HTML5 mobile app development framework targeted at building hybrid mobile apps.
+Hybrid apps are essentially small websites running in a browser shell in an app that have access to the native platform layer.
+Hybrid apps have many benefits over pure native apps, specifically in terms of platform support, speed of development, and access to 3rd party code.

+## HTML
+Ionic uses their own custom HTML tags such as <ion-content>, <ion-list>, and <ion-item>.
+Most of the tags are self explanatory when you look at content or list, for example.

+## CSS
+Edit the custom.css inside the css/ directory and follow the instructions inside of each CSS selector.

+## The menu
+The menu.html file inside of the templates/ directory is responsible for the sidemenu on the left.
+The first menu item, which is for logging in and out, has been included for you to see as an example.
+It is missing the icon.
+Visit the [ionicons website](http://ionicons.com/) and choose the icon that you think should be used for the log in and out menu item.
+You insert icons by using the <i> html tag with classes that reference a specific icon.

+<i class="icon ion-document"></i>

+You need to include the icon class and then the class for the specific icon.
+You can find the class of an icon by clicking on the icon on the website.

+For the second menu item, make the menu item itself "Shoutout" and choose a proper icon like in the last step.